13 Most Popular WordPress Alternatives 2024

 10. Blogger (Blogging platform)

 Blogger is a blogging platform from Google, with all the organization’s advantages backing it.
-Blogger is multilingual and you can access it from mobile devices as well.
+It is multilingual and can be accessed from mobile devices as well.

-Many beautiful templates are available to pick from and use, with or without customization.
-You can modify it using CSS and HTML to make it appear distinctive.
+Many beautiful templates are available to choose from and use, with or without customization.
+You can modify them using CSS and HTML to make them appear distinctive.
 There are many great ready-made Blogger templates available.
-And if you are using it for your business, you can create a custom domain.
+If you are using it for your business, you can create a custom domain.

 The developers integrated Google AdSense to your Blogging account so you can develop your blog into an income-generating venture.

 Blogger was the #1 WordPress alternative before it was acquired by Alphabet (Google).
-However, development for it has stalled and the results show.
+However, development has stalled, and the results show.

 There are countless Blogger themes available and most of them are free for private and commercial use.